 “Then I’d stop off on the way home and eat pizzas and kebabs.”

 Soon after, it naturally began to impact his professional career.
 In 2016, due to his lack of activity, Fury was forced to vacate the WBA, WBO, and IBO titles.
 The Klitschko rematch eventually dissolved with time.
 And the phone just stopped ringing.
-For a moment, many had written Fury off as a figure of former glory.
+Many had written Fury off as a figure of former glory.
 Someone that had been a someone.
 Had the world at his feet.
 Had the chance for more.
 But just let it – slip.

 His cocaine habit was beginning to get out of hand.
 As he would later reveal, there was even a suicide attempt.